When developers put forward schemes for new buildings in Waltham Forest the Council charges a Community Infrastructure Levy (CIL).

 Waltham Forest Council is proposing to allocate 15 per cent of the total CIL received to fund projects that have taken account of the views of the local communities in which the development has taken place.

-Consultation on the Neighbourhood CIL proposals takes place from Monday 20 May 2019 until midnight on Sunday 16 June 2019.
-Please share your views on the proposals.
+Consultation on the Neighbourhood CIL proposals took place from Monday 20 May 2019 until midnight on Sunday 16 June 2019.